A brake fluid flush is a procedure that removes old fluid from your brake system and replaces it with fresh brake fluid.

 If you notice a brake fluid leak, you could require an immediate brake fluid flush.

-A brake fluid leak reduces the braking force that can be transmitted through the brake line.
+A brake fluid leak reduces the braking force transmitted through the brake line.

-To confirm your brake fluid level, you can take a look at the brake fluid reservoir located in your engine bay.
+To confirm your brake fluid level, you can look at the brake fluid reservoir.
 Typically, you will find the brake fluid reservoir near the engine compartment.
 You can refer to your car owner’s manual to find the exact location.

 However, if you don’t feel confident about confirming a brake fluid leak on your own, you can reach out to an expert mechanic for help.
-They can come to your driveway, evaluate the brake fluid level, and carry out a brake fluid flush if needed.
+They can come to your driveway, evaluate the brake fluid level, and carry out a brake fluid flush or a brake maintenance service if needed.

 2. Contaminated Brake Fluid

 Clean brake fluid looks somewhat golden, light brown, amber, or clear.
-If you find that the brake fluid is much darker or dirtier, you might need a brake fluid flush soon enough.
+If the brake fluid is much darker or dirtier, you might need a brake fluid flush soon enough.

 This can happen due to excessive brake fluid aging or contamination from rubber, rust, or other debris that gets clogged in the brake line.